 In my experience: when it’s right, it’s easy

-and bad behavior or feeling bad is never part of the equation.
+and bad behaviour or feeling bad is never part of the equation.

 These are meant as proof that what they’re doing is really abuse.

 We call it love bombing, ghosting, Hoovering, idealizing, devaluing, discarding… They belittle us, lie to us, cheat on us, take our money, order us around, they make us cry, they do stuff that makes us mad, they break promises,it seems like they like to hurt us, they throw things at us, and so much worse and sometimes so much more indefinable.